ImPias/creative-agency-client/README.md

 ## Features:
 *   Service selling web app.
+*   Customer can buy  required services.
-*   Customer can buy  required services and give feedback.
+*   Customer can give feedback.
-*   Admin can add services and see all order.
+*   Admin can add services and see all orders.
-*   Separate dashboard for admin and customer.
+*   Separated dashboard for admin and customer.
 *   Store admin and customer information.